andrastantos/anachron/docs/cpu/introduction.rst

 The fact that the 80486DX is almost twice as performant as the 80486 shows that not much of the external world impacts the benchmark results: the code probably is running almost entirely inside the on-chip cache.
 That of course makes it even more mysterious how the turbo switch can influence the results in such a dramatic way then.

-It's also surprising how *well* Espresso stacks up.
-From the MIPS/MHz numbers above, I would have expected it to be around a 80486.
-It is way passed that threshold.
-Of course, it's heard-warming to see that my little creation outperforms (MHz to MHz) a 80486, but I have doubts that this would translate to real-world performance.
+It's also nice to see how Espresso stacks up.
+From the MIPS/MHz numbers above, I have expected it to be in between a 80386 and a 80486.
+In fact it is.
+More or less.
+Of course, it's heard-warming to see that my little creation holds its own (MHz to MHz) a 80386, even compares reasonable well to a 80486, but I have doubts that this would translate to real-world performance.
 This is just one benchmark after all, one that is arguably not all that close to what these processors would do in reality.

 This also shows the future potential of the Brew architecture, if it can be scaled to the same clock speeds that subsequent Intel processors achieved.